-- Meet regularly with their University mentor and participate in all University activities that are related to their educational, personal, social and spiritual growth.
+- Meet regularly with their college or university mentor and participate in all activities that are related to their educational, personal, social, civic, and spiritual growth.

 - Complete 30 hours per year of spiritual growth and development service

-- Attend and participate in spiritual retreats sponsored by the Foundation
+- Attend and participate in summer enrichment symposiums sponsored by the Foundation.

 - Behavior will be in keeping with the moral and ethical standards of the Catholic Church.

 - Understand it is the goal of the Thea Bowman Foundation that students maintain a minimum 2.5 GPA.
 All educational efforts must be consistent with that goal.

 - Funds may not be available for students who do not complete minimum standards.

 - Students are expected to participate in selected fundraising activities (selling raffle tickets, attending the annual fundraising dinner, attending meetings with potential donors, etc.).